Importing configuration from an identity provider and configuring SAML

 - Obtain the following information from the IdP administrator:

-- Import from URL or SAML metadata file imported from the IdP
+- Import from SAML IdP metadata URL or metadata file imported from the IdP

 - IdP entity ID